A Practical Guide to Estimating Conditional Marginal Effects: Modern Approaches: Monte Carlo Evidence

 \subsection{Summary}

-Several key patterns emerge across the four simulation studies and provide practical guidance for researchers.

-First, the semiparametric kernel estimator, while effective at capturing nonlinearities in the moderator (DGP1), is not robust.
-It fails once other covariates enter the outcome model nonlinearly (DGP2).
-By contrast, the AIPW-Lasso estimator, using a B-spline basis expansion, serves as a much stronger general-purpose benchmark.
-It performs well in both simple (DGP1) and smoothly complex (DGP2) settings, combining good accuracy with moderate computational cost, especially in small to medium samples.
+Across the simulation studies, three patterns emerge.
+First, the kernel estimator performs well when nonlinearity is confined to the moderator but is not robust to nonlinearities in other covariates.
+AIPW-Lasso provides a strong general benchmark in smooth settings, delivering low RMSE with moderate computational cost, particularly in small to medium samples.

-Second, the limits of smooth approximation methods are clear.
-In the most complex scenario (DGP4), characterized by sharp discontinuities and piecewise structure, the B-spline basis in AIPW-Lasso fails entirely and yields heavily biased estimates.
-This stress test shows that when the data-generating process contains ``cliffs'' or rule-based logic in the covariate space, DML methods are not merely optional but necessary.

-Third, the choice of DML learner matters and should align with the form of complexity.
-In the discontinuous setting (DGP4), DML-NN also performs poorly, as its architecture, even after tuning, struggles to capture sharp boundaries.
-In contrast, tree-based learners (RF and HGB), whose partitioning mechanisms are naturally suited to piecewise functions, perform substantially better.

-Finally, the simulations yield two practical takeaways.
-First, fine-tuning is essential in complex settings.
-While default hyperparameters may suffice for simple problems, DGP3 shows that cross-validated tuning is critical for maximizing DML performance.
-Second, nuisance loss functions are an important diagnostic.
-Because the true CME is unknown in practice, we find that out-of-sample losses (e.g., RMSE or cross-entropy) for the outcome and treatment models strongly predict the accuracy of CME estimates.
-Researchers should use these losses to guide the choice between estimators (e.g., AIPW-Lasso versus DML, or among DML estimators) and to assess whether hyperparameter tuning has meaningfully improved model fit.